GoogleCloudPlatform/gcpdiag/README.md

 ### Authentication

-gcp-doctor supports authentication using multiple mechanisms:
+gcpdiag supports authentication using multiple mechanisms:

 1. Oauth user consent flow

-   By default gcp-doctor can use a Oauth user authentication flow, similarly to what gcloud does.
+   By default gcpdiag can use a Oauth user authentication flow, similarly to what gcloud does.
 It will print a URL that you need to access with a browser, and ask you to enter the token that you receive after you authenticate there.
-   Note that this currently doesn't work for people outside of google.com, because gcp-doctor is not approved for external Oauth authentication yet.
+   Note that this currently doesn't work for people outside of google.com, because gcpdiag is not approved for external Oauth authentication yet.

    The credentials will be cached on disk, so that you can keep running it for 1 hour.
-To remove cached authentication credentials, you can delete the `$HOME/.cache/gcp-doctor` directory.
+To remove cached authentication credentials, you can delete the `$HOME/.cache/gcpdiag` directory.

 1. Application default credentials

-   If you supply `--auth-adc`, gcp-doctor will use [Application Default Credentials](https://google-auth.readthedocs.io/en/latest/reference/google.auth.html#google.auth.default) to authenticate.
+   If you supply `--auth-adc`, gcpdiag will use [Application Default Credentials](https://google-auth.readthedocs.io/en/latest/reference/google.auth.html#google.auth.default) to authenticate.
 For example this works out of the box in Cloud Shell and you don't need to re-authenticate, or you can use `gcloud auth login